CloudLabsAI-Azure/Migrate-and-Secure-Workloads/labguide/hol5-exe1-SIEM-with-Sentinel.md

 1. The table *SecurityEvent* looks to have the data already normalized and is easy for us to query.
 Expand the row to see all the columns related to the record.

-1. From the results, we now know that the Threat Actor is using reg.exe to add keys to the Registry key and the program is located in C:\temp. **Run** the following statement to replace the *search* operator with the *where* operator in our query:
+1. From the results, we now know that the Threat Actor is using startup.bat and the program is located in C:\temp. **Run** the following statement to replace the *search* operator with the *where* operator in our query:

     ```KQL
     SecurityEvent